spirit-warrior/ammas-tour-2024/README.md

 System for raising Amma's chair automatically like the turning mechanism in Amritapuri.

-No photos are available.
-That is because the mechanisms are hidden when chair is assembled.
+No photos could be provided because the mechanisms are hidden inside the woodwork when chair is assembled.

 </details>